Skip To Content

 Title: Quantum Technology- from concept to devices

-Knight is Senior Research Investigator at Imperial College where until 2010 he was Deputy Rector (Research).
+Knight is Chair of the UK National Quantum Technology Programme Strategy Advisory Board and has been involved in the creation of the UK Quantum programme since its inception, including the creation of the UK Quantum Strategy and the commitment of £2.5bn over the next decade to the field.
+He chairs the Quantum Metrology Institute at the National Physical Laboratory and is Senior Research Investigator at Imperial College where until 2010 he was Deputy Rector (Research).
 He was knighted in 2005 for his work in optical physics.
 Knight was the 2004 President of the Optical Society of America and 2011-2013 President of the Institute of Physics.
-He is Editor of Contemporary Physics, Chair of the UK National Quantum Technology Programme Strategy Advisory Board, chairs the Quantum Metrology Institute at the National Physical Laboratory, was until 2010 chair of the UK Defence Scientific Advisory Council and remains a UK Government science advisor.
-His research centres on quantum optics and quantum technology.
-He has won the Thomas Young Medal and the Glazebrook Medal of the Institute of Physics, the Ives Medal and the Walther Medal and Prize of the OSA, the Royal Medal of the Royal Society and the Faraday Prize of the IET.
+He was until 2010 chair of the UK Defence Scientific Advisory Council and remains a UK Government science advisor.
+His research centres on quantum optics, nonclassical light and quantum technology.
+He has won the Thomas Young Medal and the Glazebrook Medal of the Institute of Physics, the Ives Medal and the Walther Award of Optica, the Royal Medal of the Royal Society and the Faraday Prize of the IET.

 Michal Lipson, Coumbia University, USA